IlyaGulya/setup-crowdin-cli/memory-bank/activeContext.md

    - Test the new matrix-based build strategy
    - **Test the optimized JAR download process**
    - **Test the custom reflection feature for native image building**
+   - **Verify that the integrated testing of binaries works correctly**

 2. Make adjustments based on testing results
    - Fix any issues found during testing